On Dynamic Distributed Computing: Model and background

-OVER relies mainly on two subroutines, called {\join} and {\leave} (detailed in the following subsection), to maintain the overlay.
-The main objective of the overlay is to connect the different clusters of nodes in a manner that allows for efficient communication and coordination between the different clusters.
-For the remaining of the paper, one can think of the overlay as as graph that is constructed dynamically and such that the vertices of this graph represent disjoint clusters of nodes.
+Our clustering technique, which we call NOW (Neighbors On Watch) and that maintains a cluster partition is based on a protocol to distributely maintain an expander overlay.
+Although various expanders (e.g. \cite{AspnesW05}) could be used, we assume that NOW relies on OVER.
+For space reasons, the detailed description of OVER is deferred to the appendix (Section~\ref{expander}).
+In OVER, the graph vertices represent the clusters of nodes maintained by NOW, hence they can be considered as honest since each vertex is composed of more than two thirds of honest nodes whp.
+We further assume that each vertex leaving the overlay graph is chosen at random (this assumption will be ensured in Section~\ref{maintenance}).

-Starting from a graph that is a random graph drawn from the Erd\"os-R\'enyi model, we prove that with high probability, after a sequence of vertices addition and removal polynomial in $N$, the resulting graph will have a large expansion factor and a low degree.
-Furthermore, we prove than this graph is robust even against a number of vertices removal that are performed without calling the subroutine {\leave} (which corresponds to a crash of a node of this graph).
-More precisely, even if a number of removals proportional to its size occurs, the resulting graph will still behave as desired.
+OVER ensures that, starting from a random graph drawn from the Erd\"os-R\'enyi model, whp, at any time during a sequence of vertex additions and removals polynomial in $N$, the resulting graph has a large isoperimetric constant and a low degree (ensuring properties \ref{p(G)} and \ref{pMaxDegree}).
+We use the notation $\G^R$ where the $\hat\ $ relates to the fact that we consider an overlay, and the $\ ^R$ that it is an instance of a random graph.
+The evolution of the graph is represented by a sequence $\G^R_{t_0},\ldots, \G^R_{t_i}, \ldots$. $n_{t_i}$ denotes the number of vertices of $\G^R_{t_i}$.

-This section deals with a graph which represents the overlay, i.e. which represents how the clusters are interconnected.
-Since the clusters will be guaarnteed to be composed of a majority of honest nodes, we can assume in this section, that the graph uniquely composed of honest vertices.
-Moreover, the time is discrete and subdivided into time steps such that at each time step at most one vertex is added or removed from the graph.
-(In Section \ref{Weakening}, we will show how to weaken this assumption in order to obtain a more generic result).
-The evolution of the graph is represented by a sequence $G_{t_0},\dots, G_{t_i}, \dots$ in which $t_i$, for $i\in N$ indicates the time step at which the addition or removal operation considered has been performed.
-Finally, we denote by $n_{t_i}$ the number of vertices in $G_{t_i}$.